Myriam Montemayor Cruz: Biography

 In 2009, Myriam also participated in El Gran Desafio De Estrellas, a reality show competition produced by TV Azteca, where she won 2nd place in the final.
-During the last episode of this program Myriam made clear her desire to leave TV Azteca.
+During the last episode of this program, Myriam made clear her desire to leave TV Azteca.

-Throughout 2010, Myriam performed in private concerts around the Mexican Republic, and made appearances on Multimedios Television, with events such as "El Corazon Mas Grande" and "Unidos Somos Nuevo León" (the latter of these an effort relief after a devastating weather event in Nuevo León, Mexico).
+Throughout 2010, Myriam performed in private concerts around the Mexican Republic and made appearances on Multimedios Television, with events such as "El Corazon Mas Grande" and "Unidos Somos Nuevo León" (the latter of these an effort to raise relief funds after a devastating weather event in Nuevo León, Mexico).

-In early 2011, Myriam released her 7th full-length album titled Regio Corazon, Alma Mexicana, which placed in Mexico's Top 100 list in Mexico for its first few weeks in the market.
-Promotion of the album was focused mainly in Monterrey and Mexico City, although Myriam presented herself in television programs, concert events, and radio stations throughout all of Mexico, as well as giving interviews to local (and non local) news.
+In early 2011, Myriam released her 7th full-length album titled Regio Corazon, Alma Mexicana, which placed in Mexico's Top 100 list for its first few weeks in the market.
+Promotion of the album was focused mainly in Monterrey and Mexico City, although Myriam presented herself in television programs, concert events, and radio stations throughout all of Mexico, as well as giving interviews to local (and non-local) news.

-In late April and May, 2011, Myriam joined the musical production Jesucristo Superestrella (Jesus Christ Superstar), starring Mexican actor Mauricio Martinez as Jesus, where she played the role of Mary Magdalene while pregnant.
+In late April and May 2011, Myriam joined the musical production Jesucristo Superestrella (Jesus Christ Superstar), starring Mexican actor Mauricio Martinez as Jesus, where she played the role of Mary Magdalene while pregnant.
 Although the season did not last long, the musical was considered to be a hit.

 Currently

-Myriam is currently promoting her new album Regio Corazon, Alma Mexicana (released in February 2011) which contains grupero, banda, mariachi and norteno music.
+Myriam is currently promoting her new album Regio Corazon, Alma Mexicana (released in February 2011), which contains grupero, banda, mariachi, and norteno music.

-She also recorded a duet with Jorge "Coque" Muniz for his CD Emociones which is called "La Pareja Ideal", which Marco Antonio Solís and Marisela made famous some years ago.
+She also recorded a duet with Jorge "Coque" Muniz for his CD Emociones, which is called "La Pareja Ideal", which Marco Antonio Solís and Marisela made famous some years ago.

-Myriam announced on March 14, 2011 through a press release and through her Twitter that she was pregnant.
-She also mentioned that she would still continue promoting her album Regio Corazon, Alma Mexicana.
+Myriam announced on March 14, 2011, through a press release and through her Twitter account that she was pregnant.
+She also mentioned that she would continue promoting her album Regio Corazon, Alma Mexicana.
 A couple of months later, in July 2011, Myriam announced that she had given birth to her firstborn son, Frank Alejandro.

 Myriam has made known through Twitter that she will soon be back in the music world with a new album, which she made known will be tentatively called Irracional.
 She ended up cancelling the album release because she's an independent singer with no funds and would rather spend her money at the Chinese buffet.

 In the meantime, Myriam was invited to serve as a judge on the Mexican musical reality show that witnessed her birth as an artist, La Academia.
 Her appearance on the show seems to have mended damaged relationships between the Mexican popstress and the television company TV Azteca.